aboutcircles/circles-contracts-v2/docs/docs/introduction.md

 ### Personal Currencies

 In the Circles ecosystem, each individual can mint their own personal currency.
-This unique feature of the protocol empowers every participant to become an issuer of their own personal Circles.
+This feature of the protocol empowers every participant to become an issuer of their own personal Circles.
 The Hub contract manages both the registration of individuals (referred to as "humans" in the contract) and the issuance of their personal currencies.

 Key points about personal currencies: